microsoft/generative-ai-for-beginners/11-integrating-with-function-calling/README.md

 Now we can send both requests to the LLM and examine the response we receive by finding it like so `openai_response1['choices'][0]['message']['content']`.

-1. Lastly, we can convert the response to JSON format calling `json.loads`:
+1. Lastly, we can convert the response to JSON format by calling `json.loads`:

    ```python
    # Loading the response as a JSON object